RayanEmara/obsdn_notes_vault/notes.md

 \int_a^b (-u''\varphi + u \varphi) = \int_a^b f \varphi
 $$

-This integral obviously has sense iff the integrands are $L^1$:
+This integral obviously has sense if and only if the integrands are $L^1$:
 - To have $u\varphi \in L^1$ we need both of those functions to be $L^2$
 - To have $u'\varphi' \in L^1$ we need both of those derivatives to be in $L^1$
 - We also need $f \in L^2$